"The human memory is treacherous," the professor said.

 "I ate it all the other day after my mom sent me a jar of strawberry jam from back home."

 Before he met her, he didn't think there were people who came from Baguio.
 He didn't think Baguio could be someone's hometown.
-Which is so incredibly naive of him, and actually a bit racist too.
+Which is so incredibly naive of him, and actually a bit stupid too.
 "How Manila-centric of you," she'd say.
-For him, Baguio was just home to two things: the Americans who settled there, and the sunflowers.
-Oh, and the Ifugaos too.
-That makes it three.
+For him, Baguio was just home to three things: the Ifugaos, the Americans who settled there, and the sunflowers.
 It wasn't a theme park.
-But he had no idea why it didn't occur to him that regular folk lived there too.
+But he had no idea why it didn't occur to him that regular folk lived there.

 That much he knew, and that much he eventually kept discovering long after that phone call.
 They got together, fooled around a lot, exchanged cassettes, held hands while studying.
 They made it through school, through the bar, through work.
 They made it to blockmates' weddings and best friend's kid's baptisms.
 They made it through her father's death, and through his sister's depression.
 They even made it to Court, before a judge, just she and him, and a few family and friends.
 It was raining that day too, and he almost didn't make it.
 But he did.
 They did.